A-190-5 Polyphonic USB/Midi-to-CV/Gate Interface

 Control voltages up to 10 volts:

 The A-190-5 interface delivers a potent 10V maximum control voltage.
 That’s quite a lot for some of the “normal” (non-polyphonic) modules, e.g. an A-140 only delivers up to 8V, LFOs usually up to 5V (or sometimes +/- 2.5V).
 Of course you can’t break anything with it, but you should turn down the attenuators of filters etc., which are controlled by the A-190-5, a little further in comparison to get meaningful control ranges.
-Incidentally, the polyphonic modules A-141-4 VC ADSR and A-132-8 Octal Poly VCA are also designed for +10 V control voltages.
+By the way, A-141-4 VC ADSR and A-132-8 Octal Poly VCA are inherently designed for +10 V control voltages.

 A word (or two) about the polyphonic A-100 modules